Travel Advice - FCDO Travel Aware

 - Dealing with an Emergency Abroad

-The Foreign & Commonwealth Office are there to help if you have an emergency abroad, but they don't foot the bill - that's why you need travel insurance.
+The Foreign, Commonwealth & Development Office are there to help if you have an emergency abroad, but they don't foot the bill - that's why you need travel insurance.

 - Know the Law Before You Travel